The most important problem to solve with any process is letting people interact with it.

 With four gears sequentially numbered, the paths that are possible are 1-2-3-4, 1-3-2-4, and 1-2-4-3.
 There are no other paths because the belt cannot pass over any pulley more than once.
 The belt passing from pully 2 to pulleys 1 and 3 in one of thee possibilities – the other possibilities are passing from 2 to 1 and 4 or passing from 2 to 3 and 4.
 There is no other remaining option for the belt going around pully 2 and therefore no more than 3 possibly paths for the belt overall.
 If the user picked four gears in the software and clicked on the “ratio” button, they would get a list of these three possible configurations followed by a list of the four pulleys with a box to enter the size and a checkbox or other option for picking the direction.
 And now we are at the stumbling block that is always in my way of adding cool new features; The Linkage program is supposed to be simple and mouse-driven without a lot of typing.
 Setting a ratio for two gears requires a few option selections but this belt thing starts to get complicated. it’s a “complicated” that I really don’t like.
 I would like the user to be able to do this in some easier way.
 Of course I would certainly use the selected order of the gears to determine which configuration is selected when they click the “ratio” button.
 And if I’m clever, which I might or might not be in this case, I would be able to figure out how the belt can pass around the pulleys without crossing itself.
 It seems like a cool idea.
 But what hobbyist has ever used a serpentine belt?
 Check this out:

 The belt that travels vertically in the Own and the Pussycat mechanical sculpture by Keith Newstead (1956-2020) around three pulleys.
-The belt looks like it might have trouble gripping the middle pulley but it was made to work and it certainly the type of thing a hobbyist might make. it’s is the only example that I could find for this post but I’m sure that there are uses for a design tool that allows for this sort of thing.
+The belt looks like it might have trouble gripping the middle pulley but it was made to work and it certainly the type of thing a hobbyist might make.
+This is is the only example that I could find for this post but I’m sure that there are uses for a design tool that allows for this sort of thing.

 Rack and Pinion